SONGS I LOVE:

-Singer Lulu (To Sir With Love, Scottish pop star) was married to Maurice Gibb from '69 to '73, his first wife.
-Maurice Gibb has since passed away in January, 2003.
+Singer Lulu - To Sir With Love, Scottish pop singer - was married to Maurice Gibb from 1969 to 1973, his first wife.
+Maurice has since passed away in January, 2003.

 For the younger readers, don't confuse the Bee Gees' version of First Of May with another that has the same title.
 It's by Jonathan Coulton.
 Personally, it could have been a nice song but being old school the F word has no place in any music piece, even if the word is relevant in its context.
 So excuse me.

 When Christmas Trees were small; Gibb brothers with their F hole guitar and where it all started.

 The Bee Gees: Barry, Robin, Maurice were supposed to perform at the National Theatre on 1st April 1972.
 They were staying at the Hyatt Hotel in Singapore.
 But a new ban on males with long hair, "the Bee Gees, Kitaro and Led Zeppelin were all forced to cancel their gigs in Singapore because they refused to accomodate the policy - Long Hair In Singapore: Wikipedia."

 Now how far was this true with the Bee Gees?
 Did they perform or didn't?